plpxsk/gists/example-analysis.md

-An example analysis, which follows [my project template](https://github.com/pavopax/new-project-template).
+An example analysis, which follows [New Project Template](https://github.com/pavopax/new-project-template).

 From a real analysis.
 Some data redacted.